Guide 3 October 2025 | Chris Roy |

 PCP mis-selling has been problematic for many years yet the reasons to file a claim continue to hold their relevance in the present day.
 Common examples include:

 Discretionary commissions were a practice where dealers could increase the interest rates on your car finance agreement in exchange for a larger commission.
 Dealership arrangements kept hidden from consumers resulted in unnecessarily higher finance charges.
 The dealership or broker had the discretion to change your rates, which likely resulted in you being charged more than necessary, leading to a mis-sold agreement.
-Disclosure of these commissions must be verified because nondisclosure provides legitimate grounds for filing a claim.
+Disclosure of these commissions needs to be verified as non-disclosure gives grounds for a claim.

 The balloon payment is the final lump sum payment needed to fully own the vehicle after completing a PCP contract.
 The consumers lacked proper information about how the payment would impact the total car price and received details about the balloon payment only when the contract ended.
 The unclear terms resulted in financial stress and confusion for consumers when they reached the payment deadline at the end of their agreement.
 The basis for a mis-selling claim can arise if consumers were not given a clear explanation at the point of signing the agreement.